redhat-developer/app-services-sdk-go/README.md

-# [DEPRICATED]
+# [DEPRECATED]

 SDK moved to https://github.com/redhat-developer/app-services-sdk-core/app-services-sdk-go

-This repoisitory has been replaced with [app-services-sdk-core](https://github.com/redhat-developer/app-services-sdk-core) and should not be used.
+This repository has been replaced with [app-services-sdk-core](https://github.com/redhat-developer/app-services-sdk-core) and should not be used.
 If you are using this SDK take a look at how to transition your project to the new SDK [here](https://github.com/redhat-developer/app-services-sdk-core/blob/main/MOVING.md).

 # RHOAS SDK for Go